Azure/AVDSessionHostReplacer/README.md

 1. Image Version: Is there a new image version available?
 If so, we create a new session host with the new image version.
 This can be from Market Place or Image Gallery Definition.
 2. Session Host VM Age: If the session host is older than a certain age, default is 45 days, we create a new session host and drain the old one.

-The core of an AVD Replacement Plan is an Azure Function App built using PowerShell, the function is triggered every hour to check each session host against the above criteria.
+The core of an AVD Session Host Replacer is an Azure Function App built using PowerShell, the function is triggered every hour to check each session host against the above criteria.

 When deploying, the function uses a template and a parameters PowerShell file for the session host.
 A sample is available [here](SampleSessionHostTemplate).